junwatu/junwatu/README.md

 ### 🚌 bus.junwatu.com

 This [game](https://bus.junwatu.com) is 100% made by AI using Three.js engine.
-Fast loading and no gigas updates!
+Fast loading and no gigas updates!.

-Feel free to try and I hope you enjoy it 😁
+Feel free to try and I hope you enjoy it. 😁

 ## 🏆  Portfolio